mfkiwl/openCologne-PCIE/5.sim/models/pcievhost/README.md

 <img width=600 src="images/pcievhost_module.png">
 </p>

 The module's clock and reset must be synchronous (i.e. the reset originate from the same clock domain) and the clock run at the PCIe raw bit rate $\div$ 10.
-So for GEN1 this is 500MHz (2000ps period) and GEN2 this is 1000MHz (1000ps period).
+So for GEN1 this is 250MHz (4000ps period) and GEN2 this is 500MHz (2000ps period).

-The model, by default, transfers 8b10b encoded data but can be configured in the software to generate unencoded and unscrambled data, where bits 7:0 are a byte value, and bit 8 is a 'K' symbol flag when set, and this configuration must be done for the _openpcie2-rc_ project.
+The model, by default, transfers 8b10b encoded data but can be configured in the software to generate unencoded and unscrambled data, where bits 7:0 are a byte value, and bit 8 is a 'K' symbol flag when set, and this configuration must be done for the _openCologne-PCIE_ project.

 The _pcieVHost_ component has three Parameters to configure the model.
 The first, `LinkWidth`, configures which lanes will be active and always starts from lane 0, defaulting to all 16 lanes.
-For _openpcie2-rc_, this is hardwired to 1 inside `pcieVHostPipex1`.
+For _openCologne-PCIE_, this is hardwired to 1 inside `pcieVHostPipex1`.
 Note that the ports for the unused lanes are still present but can be left unconnected.
 The second parameter is `EndPoint`.
 This is used to enable endpoint features in the model and does so if set to a non-zero value, with 0 being the default setting.
-For _openpcie2-rc_, this should be set to 1.
+For _openCologne-PCIE_, this should be set to 1.
 Finally the `NodeNum` parameter sets the node number of the internal _VProc_ component.
 Each instantiated _VProc_, whether part of a _pcievhost_ model, or not, must have a unique node number to associate itself with a particular user program.
 The default value for `NodeNum` is 8.

 More details of the `PcieVhost` HDL component can be found in the [_pcievhost_ manual](https://github.com/wyvernSemi/pcievhost/blob/master/doc/pcieVHost.pdf).